 CADR and Airflow

 - Honeywell HPA300 : 180 CADR for smoke.
-It’s decent for small rooms but struggles in spaces over 400 sq ft.
-I tested it in a 350 sq ft bedroom—it took ~30 minutes to clear cooking smoke.
+It is good for small spaces but struggle with anything over 400 sq ft.
+I used it in a 350 sq ft bedroom and it took ~30 minutes to eliminate the smoke from cooking.

 - Blueair 211 : 270 CADR for smoke.
-In the same room, it neutralized smoke in under 15 minutes.
-Its HEPASilent technology (combining mechanical and electrical filtration) moves air faster without cranking up noise.
+In the same space as above, it cleared the smoke in under 15 minutes.
+The reason is Blueair’s HEPASilent technology (which uses mechanical filtration and electrical filtration to move air more quickly without raising the noise level).

 Filtration Effectiveness

-- Honeywell : True HEPA filter captures 99.97% of particles ≥0.3 microns (e.g., dust, pollen).
-The carbon pre-filter handles odors and VOCs but isn’t as dense as Blueair’s.
+- Honeywell: True HEPA filter traps 99.97% of particles [ e.g. dust, pollen, etc] ≥0.3 microns; Carbon pre-filter designed for odors and VOCs, not as dense as Blueair.

 Real-World Test: During wildfire season, the Blueair cleared PM2.5 particles 2x faster in my 600 sq ft living room.